 Some people report that sex changes a bit after you get an IUD, with certain positions feeling a bit more painful.
 However, if suddenly sex starts hurting after that period has passed and your IUD has settled in, that may be your body telling you that your IUD isn’t where it’s supposed to be, like poking into your cervix.
 Sex with an IUD isn't meant to hurt once your body gets used to its presence.

-6. You’re Dealing With Abnormal Vaginal Discharge
+6. You Have Abnormal Vaginal Discharge

-Abnormal discharge can be a sign that your IUD has slipped and is irritating your body.
+Abnormal vaginal discharge can be a sign that your IUD has slipped and is irritating your body.
 If you notice that your discharge is off in color, texture, or smell, and it’s not a yeast infection or one of the other reasons your discharge can get messed up, contact your doctor.

 7. You’re Bleeding More Than Usual